We are often asked, “What type of toothpaste should I use to clean my implants?” The answer is simpler than you might expect!

 • DO avoid overindulging in sugar.
 Too much sugar can result in plaque build-up, which jeopardizes gum health.

 • DO maintain regular dental cleanings and exams.
 Many people think that because they no longer have natural teeth and don’t have to worry about getting cavities, they don’t need to see the dentist anymore.
 Wrong!
-Routine cleanings and exams should still be done at least twice a year, along with periodic x-rays to keep an eye on the implants and supporting bone health.
+It is important that routine cleanings and exams are maintained at least twice a year, along with periodic x-rays to keep an eye on the implants and supporting bone health.
 Although implants can’t decay, the underlying bone and supporting gum tissues still play a vital role in the health and success of your implants, long-term.

 DON’Ts for Dental Implant Care